panda3d/panda3d/README.md

 After acquiring these dependencies, you can build Panda3D from the command prompt using the following command.
 Change the `--msvc-version` option based on your version of Visual C++; 2019 is 14.2, 2017 is 14.1, and 2015 is 14.
-Remove the `--windows-sdk=10` option if you need to support Windows XP, which requires the Windows 7.1A SDK.
+Remove the `--windows-sdk=10` option if you need to support Windows Vista, which requires the Windows 8.1 SDK.

 ```bash
 makepanda\makepanda.bat --everything --installer --msvc-version=14.2 --windows-sdk=10 --no-eigen --threads=2